cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 Unpacks numeric value created by the `packcolor` instruction (or a corresponding color literal) into individual color channel components.
 The function produces real numbers between 0 and 1 (inclusive) for all four color channels.

+The function is meant to be used with Mindustry version 7.
+In Mindustry 8, use the built-in function `unpackcolor`.

 **Inputs and outputs:**